grafana/plugin-tools/packages/plugin-meta-extractor/README.md

 # Grafana / Plugin Meta Extractor

+> [!WARNING]
+> This is an experimental project and may change at any time.
+It is not yet used in any of our tools and does not reliably work with most of our app plugin implementation patterns.

 `@grafana/plugin-meta-extractor` is a cli tool that can be used to extract meta-information from the source code of a Grafana plugin.
 It is used to generate plugin metadata without the need for manual intervention, which is then used by the Grafana application to understand features or functionalities a plugin supports or uses.

 ## Install